brempavel/pw/readme.md

   commands which have not been predicted yet on the client and only plays effects if the user command is being run for the first time on the client

-- data that exists solely on the client and is not part of the authoritative update data from the server.
-If you don't have any of this type of data, then you can simply use the last acknowledged state from the server as a starting point, and run the prediction user commands "in-place" on that data to arrive at a final state (which includes your position for rendering).
+- use the last acknowledged state from the server as a starting point, and run the prediction user commands "in-place" on that data to arrive at a final state (which includes your position for rendering).
 In this case, you don't need to keep all of the intermediate results along the route for predicting from the last acknowledged state to the current time.
-However, if you are doing any logic totally client side (this logic could include functionality such as determining where the eye position is when you are in the process of crouching—and it's not really totally client side since the server still simulates this data also) that affects fields that are not replicated from the server to the client by the networking layer handling the player's state info, then you will need to store the intermediate results of prediction.
 This can be done with a sliding window, where the "from state" is at the start and then each time you run a user command through prediction, you fill in the next state in the window.
 When the server finally acknowledges receiving one or more commands that had been predicted, it is a simple matter of looking up which state the server is acknowledging and copying over the data that is totally client side to the new starting or "from state"

-- Each update contains the server time stamp for when it was generated6 From the current client time, the client computes a target time by subtracting the interpolation time delta (100 ms) If the target time is in between the timestamp of the last update and the one before that, then those timestamps
+- Each update contains the server time stamp for when it was generated.
+From the current client time, the client computes a target time by subtracting the interpolation time delta (100 ms) If the target time is in between the timestamp of the last update and the one before that, then those timestamps